OdoJoe/d15-movie-lovers-club/README.md

 - ## User Stories
 - ### <u>First Time Visitor Goals</u>
 * As a first time visitor I want to understand the site and its purpose clearly
-* I want to navigate the site with ease and have clearly definied paths to each page and a clear direction back to the home page
+* I want to navigate the site with ease and have clearly defined paths to each page and a clear direction back to the home page

 - ### <u>Returning Visitor Goals</u>
 * As a returning visitor I want to see any updates to the site noted clearly